DataPhilly/projects/COC.md

 7. Alcohol-related misconduct:
    Example: An attendee becomes visibly intoxicated and belligerent at a social event.
    Action: Ensure they have safe transportation home, and ask them to leave the event if disruptive behavior continues.

+8. Misrepresentation of talk content:
+   Example: A speaker promotes their talk as an educational presentation but delivers a sales pitch for their product.
+   Action: Interrupt the presentation if necessary, remind the speaker of our policy, and consider not inviting them for future events.
+Follow up with an apology to attendees.

+9. Abuse of organizer position:
+   Example: An event organizer consistently books speakers from their own company or network without disclosing this relationship.
+   Action: Address this with the organizer privately, emphasizing the need for transparency and diversity in speaker selection.
+If the behavior continues, consider removing them from the organizing team.

+10. Financial misconduct:
+    Example: An organizer accepts personal payments from potential sponsors to influence event decisions.
+    Action: Immediately remove the organizer from their position and bar them from future involvement in DataPhilly organization.
+Review and potentially revoke any sponsorships obtained through this misconduct.

 Remember, the safety and comfort of all participants is the top priority.
 When in doubt, err on the side of caution and consult with other organizers or DataPhilly leadership.